-Subpart B - Certification Requirements
+Subpart B: Certification Requirements

-175.51(a)(1) Personnel Requirements (Chief Executive)
+Rule 175.51(a)(1) Personnel requirements (Chief Executive (CE))

-Each applicant for an Aeronautical Information Service Certificate is required to nominate a person to be identified as the Chief Executive.
-This person must have the overall authority within the organisation, including financial authority, to ensure that the necessary resources, including facilities, are available to provide the aeronautical information services AISs listed in their exposition.
-The Chief Executive must ensure that the organisation's activities with respect to the aeronautical information services AIS are carried out in accordance with the procedures contained in their exposition.
+Each applicant for an Aeronautical Information Service Certificate is required to nominate a person to be identified as the CE.
+This person must have the overall authority within the organisation, including financial authority, to ensure that the necessary resources, including facilities, are available to provide the AISs listed in their exposition.
+The CE must ensure that the organisation's activities with respect to the AIS are carried out in accordance with the procedures contained in their exposition.

-175.51(a)(2) Personnel Requirements (Senior Persons)
+Rule 175.51(a)(2) Personnel requirements (Senior Persons)